MapsPeople/docs/src/android/v3/live-data/live-data-tutorial.md

     </mi-tab-panel>
 </mi-tabs>

-This is quite a simple implementation to get live data up and running and see it working.
-Say you want to get the occupancy of your locations and have the label update to reflect how many people are inside a room.
+This is a really simple implementation to get Live Data up and running.

+Now let's say you want to get the Occupancy of your Locations and make the label update to reflect how many people are inside a room.
-First we will implement a way to setup `LiveTopics` so we dont get too much data at once.
-Here we will create a `LiveTopicCriteria` that uses the currently viewed building together with listening on occupancy updates.
+First we will implement a way to setup `LiveTopics` so we don't get too much data at once.
+Here we will create a `LiveTopicCriteria` that uses the currently viewed Building together with listening on Occupancy updates.
 We will assign the `LiveTopicCriteria` to a variable so that we can unsubscribe when changing to another topic.

 <mi-tabs>
     <mi-tab label="Java" tab-for="java"></mi-tab>
     <mi-tab label="Kotlin" tab-for="kotlin"></mi-tab>
     <mi-tab-panel id="java">
-        <h3>java</h3>
+        <h3>Java</h3>
         <pre lang="Java"><code>
 if (MapsIndoors.getDataSet() != null && MapsIndoors.getDataSet().getId() != null) {
     mMapControl.setOnCurrentBuildingChangedListener(building -> {